JGCRI/gcam-doc/demand_energy.md

 #### Iron and Steel

 The Iron and Steel sector in GCAM consists of three distinct subsectors: Basic Oxygen Furnace (BOF), Electric Arc Furnace with scrap (EAF), and EAF with Direct Reduced Iron (DRI).
 Each subsector includes several competing technologies, such as fossil fuels w/ & w/o CCS, electricity, hydrogen, and biomass.
-Globally consistent cost assumptions for technologies in each subsector are estimated from the literature ([Ren et al. 2021](demand_energy.html#Ren2021)
+Globally consistent cost assumptions for technologies in each subsector are estimated from the literature ([Ren et al. 2021](demand_energy.html#Ren2021); [Santos 2013](demand_energy.html#Santos2013)).
-;[Santos 2013](demand_energy.html#Santos2013)).
 Historical Iron and steel energy use is calibrated using energy data from IEA (flow codes include IRONSTL, TBLASTFUR, EBLASTFUR, TCOKEOVS, and ECOKEOVs; for definitions see [IEA 2021](demand_energy.html#iea2021)) and steel production from the World Steel Association (WSA).
 The income elasticities that drive future iron and steel production across GCAM regions are estimated using NLIT (Non-linear inverse with time-efficiency-factor) function ([Van Ruijven et al. 2016](demand_energy.html#VanRuijven2016)).

 <img src="gcam-figs/iron_steel.jpg" width="680" height="450" /><br/>
 GCAM's representation of iron and steel production technologies and subsectors.